 - avoiding large quantities of sugar and refined carbs;

-- eating plenty of dietary fibre;
+- eating plenty of dietary fiber;

 - cutting down on fat-intake;